Note Taking Accommodations

-Students requesting note taking services must submit the online request form listing each course for which they require note taking services.
-Instructors will be contacted to verify that notes are not already provided through other sources (i.e., LMS, professor’s own notes)
+- Students requesting note-taking services must submit the online request form listing each course for which they require note-taking services.
+Instructors will be contacted to verify that notes are not already provided through other sources (i.e., Canvas, Box, professor’s own notes)

 Your accommodation for note taking may be provided in one of the following methods:

-Sonocent is an application that can be used from either a computer or smartphone for recording lectures.
-Users can embed PowerPoint slides, PDFs, images, and other media to accompany the audio recording.
+Glean is an application that can be used from a computer or mobile device for recording lectures.
+Users can embed PDFs to accompany the audio recording.
 Students can add their own text notes alongside the recording and can highlight sections of the audio for future reference.
 More information and tutorial videos can be found at www.glean.co.
 If you would like to try it, let us know, and will send you an email invitation.

 - Note Taking Express

 Note Taking Express is a service that provides notes from lecture recordings.
 The student uploads a recording from either their smartphone or computer.
 Typed notes will be returned within 24 hours.
 Students can also upload PowerPoint slides, syllabi, and other course materials that may help the note taker with context, vocabulary, or references.
 Arrangements for this service are made through ODS.
 Additional information can be found at www.notetakingexpress.com.